Northstar Commercial Partners

-Galloway has been working with the master developer to create a unique and flexible development that can support a variety of uses including retail, medical, office, supportive housing and single family residential.
+Galloway has been working with the master developer to create a unique and flexible development that can support a variety of uses including retail, medical, office, supportive housing and residential.

 The landscape design is a key element to the organization of the site – the meandering trail and associated park spaces weave together the various uses of the development.